shishirui/phpdoc-comment-vscode-plugin/README.md

 The extension does not support any other type tags.
 It only calculates @param and @return.

 Parameter types are not inferred based on usage.
-If a type is not specified, empty braces `mixed` are returned.
+If a type is not specified, a `mixed` are returned.

 **Enjoy!**